Cases for Conservation

 Cases for Conservation are boxes filled with curriculum, biofacts and other unique Zoo-related materials that can be checked out from the Zoo for a two-week period and utilized in your classroom setting, similarly to how one would check out a book from a library.

-Each Case is correlated with the Georgia Performance and Core Curriculum Standards.
+Each Case is correlated with the Georgia Standards of Excellence, as well as the pre-kindergarten Bright from the Start GELDS.
 The elementary-level Cases were also designed specifically with the Library System in mind as well, with relevant children’s literature and corresponding activities included.
 Through this free outreach program, Zoo Atlanta hopes to provide educational resources to school districts, public libraries and other instructive bodies throughout the state of Georgia to provide educational experiences for children about wildlife and wild places.

 Each wheeled, lockable Case weighs approximately 25 pounds, is 3 feet long, 2 feet tall, and 2 feet wide.
 Keep this in mind when planning your transport of the Cases.